RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems

 \section{Introduction}

-Recommender systems drive the modern discovery of subjects of interest.
-Examples are ubiquitous, Netflix and YouTube for entertainment, Yelp for restaurants, Amazon and Shein for fashion.
-Content-based and collaborative filtering (CF) are the two primary approaches of generating recommendations \citep{Adomavicius2005Toward,recobroad1}.
-Content-based recommender systems use the similarity between an item’s attributes and a user’s preference over them to recommend new items, for example recommending \textit{Top Gun} to a user who likes \emph{Action} movies \citep{content1,content2}.
-Collaborative filtering (CF) methods instead rely on the wisdom of the crowd to generate recommendations.
-Such methods are trained only using the ratings provided by the users of a recommendation platform like Netflix.
-The idea is that if two users have a similar rating pattern, then the items liked by a user can be recommended to the other (if they have not already interacted with it) \citep{collab-reco,colab1}.
-Hybrid recommender systems aim at combining the two approaches \citep{Burke2004HybridRS}.
+Recommender systems direct our attention, telling us what to look at---and what not to.
+They are deployed widely at platform companies such as Netflix, YouTube, Yelp, Amazon, and Shein.
+There are two main approaches to generating recommendations~\citep{Adomavicius2005Toward,recobroad1}: content-based~\citep{content1,content2} and collaborative filtering~\citep{collab-reco,colab1}.
+Content-based systems use item attributes and/or user preferences to recommend new items, while collaborative filtering (CF)\ uses the wisdom of the crowd, based on user ratings.
+Hybrid recommender systems aim to combine both approaches~\citep[see, e.g.,][]{Burke2004HybridRS}.
+Modern methods are opaque in their performance and their servicing of an end-user's needs~\citep[see, e.g.,][]{survey-reco-xai}, which we focus on in this paper.

-In recent years, CF has been widely chosen over content-based methods owing to 1) ease of training -- labeling costs of new items is high as their attributes need to manually labeled \citep{pandora-content-based}, and 2) better recommendations in terms of serendipity and discovery \citep{google-cf-serendipitious}.
-However, this comes with one major limitation.
-Content-based methods are transparent and scrutable as they generate recommendations using a user’s attribute preference, but this is not the case with CF-based methods.
-CF methods map users and items to an embedding space, which is learned from the user-item interaction matrix (consisting of all users and all items) -- and the proximity in this space is used to generate recommendations.
+In recent years, CF-based methods have been widely chosen over content-based methods owing to 1) no requirement of manual labeling of item features, and 2) more serendipitous recommendations \citep{google-cf-serendipitious}.
+(Content-based recommender systems require each new item to be featurized, whose cost is usually high \citep{pandora-content-based}.)
+However, CF-based methods have one major limitation: lack of interpretability.
+CF methods map users and items to an embedding space, which is learned from the user-item interaction matrix---and the proximity in this space is used to generate recommendations.
 Such an embedding space is difficult to interpret.
-A core challenge is understanding what a model learns about the user’s preference over the items and explaining how it generates the recommendations.
+A core challenge is understanding what a model learns about the user's preference over the items' attributes and explaining how it generates the new recommendations.